Pell Grant eligibility: Do you qualify?

-To apply for a Pell Grant, students need to submit a Free Application for Student Aid (FAFSA).
-Similar to other federal student aid, students will need to resubmit the FAFSA each year to stay eligible.
+To apply for Pell Grants, as well as other need-based financial aid, students need to submit a Free Application for Student Aid (FAFSA).
+In order to qualify for the Pell Grant for subsequent years, students will need to resubmit the FAFSA.

 When is the deadline for applying?

-- Must be a United States citizen or eligible non-citizen (which includes refugees and asylum seekers)
+- Students must be a United States citizen or eligible non-citizen (which includes refugees and asylum seekers)

-- Students can be enrolled in college full time or half time
+- Students also must be enrolled in college as an undergraduate student as a full time or half time student.